fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```csharp

-    Console.WriteLine($"BankCustomer 1: {customer1.FirstName} {customer1.LastName} {customer1.customerId}");
+    Console.WriteLine($"BankCustomer 1: {customer1.FirstName} {customer1.LastName} {customer1.CustomerId}");
-    Console.WriteLine($"BankCustomer 2: {customer2.FirstName} {customer2.LastName} {customer2.customerId}");
+    Console.WriteLine($"BankCustomer 2: {customer2.FirstName} {customer2.LastName} {customer2.CustomerId}");
-    Console.WriteLine($"BankCustomer 3: {customer3.FirstName} {customer3.LastName} {customer3.customerId}");
+    Console.WriteLine($"BankCustomer 3: {customer3.FirstName} {customer3.LastName} {customer3.CustomerId}");

     // Create accounts for customers
-    BankAccount account1 = new BankAccount(customer1.customerId);
+    BankAccount account1 = new BankAccount(customer1.CustomerId);
-    BankAccount account2 = new BankAccount(customer2.customerId, 1500, "Checking");
+    BankAccount account2 = new BankAccount(customer2.CustomerId, 1500, "Checking");
-    BankAccount account3 = new BankAccount(customer3.customerId, 2500, "Checking");
+    BankAccount account3 = new BankAccount(customer3.CustomerId, 2500, "Checking");

     // Demonstrate the use of BankCustomer properties
     customer1.FirstName = "Thomas";
     customer1.LastName = "Margand";
-    // customer1.customerId = "1234567890"; // This line will not compile
+    // customer1.CustomerId = "1234567890"; // This line will not compile

-    Console.WriteLine($"Updated BankCustomer 1: {customer1.FirstName} {customer1.LastName} {customer1.customerId}");
+    Console.WriteLine($"Updated BankCustomer 1: {customer1.FirstName} {customer1.LastName} {customer1.CustomerId}");

     ```

     Notice that your code now uses the `FirstName` and `LastName` properties of the `BankCustomer` class to access the first name and last name of each customer.
 The code also demonstrates setting the `FirstName` and `LastName` properties to change the name of `customer1`.

-    You may also notice the commented code line that assigns a value to the `customerId` field directly.
-The `customerId` field is read-only and cannot be changed after it's initialized in the constructor.
+    You may also notice the commented code line that assigns a value to the `CustomerId` field directly.
+The `CustomerId` field is read-only and cannot be changed after it's initialized in the constructor.
 If you uncomment this code line, the code will not compile.

 1. Take a minute to review your code.